sambit-giri/BCemu/README.md

 <img src="images/Sk_z0_7param.png" width="400">

-We also have a three parameter barynification model.
+The package also has a three parameter barynification model.
+Below an example fit to the BAHAMAS simulation result is shown.
+Model A assumes all the three parameters to be independent of redshift while model B assumes the parameters to be redshift dependent ($X=X_0 (1+z)^{\nu}$).

 ```python
 import numpy as np